Pasta e fagioli

 - ⅓ cup strained tomato purée (passata)

 - Coarse salt and freshly ground black pepper

 - 175 g short tubular pasta, such as ditalini

-Prepare the beans: Cook beans according to our guide in the cooking vessel of your choice.
+Prepare the beans: Cook beans and the aromatics according to our guide in the cooking vessel of your choice.
 Set beans aside in their broth.

 Sauté the ingredients: Heat oil in sauté pan or skillet over medium-low heat.
 Gently saute onion until golden, then add carrot and celery and sauté 5 minutes longer.
 Add pancetta (if using) and fry until it releases its fat.
 Add kale (if using) and cook until wilted.
 Stir in tomatoes.
 Season with a generous pinch of salt and a few grinds of pepper.

 Add the beans: Scoop out a ladleful of beans and mash with a little of their broth to make a paste, then stir into the vegetable/pancetta mixture with all the whole beans and enough of the bean broth to make a creamy soup.
 Simmer gently for 15 minutes.